oVirt/ovirt-site/source/feature/template-versions.html.md

 *base_template* - required to fill (a template object with id of the base template).
 Not filling it will result with error and the request will fail.
 Filling a non existing base template id will also fail the request.
 *version_name* - optional
-*version_number* should not be filled by the user. (it's calculated by the engine), if user fills it, it will be ignored **Example for adding a template version** - this section should be added as part of body inside the template element
+*version_number* should not be filled by the user. (it's calculated by the engine), if user fills it, it will be ignored **Example for adding a template version** - this section should be added as part of body inside the template element.
+The relevant url is: api/templates

 <version>
 ` `<base_template id="1c4f1c18-030f-4a78-9b61-e17ca1d45cb0"/>